cisagov/network-architecture-verification-and-validation/docker/README.md

 ## <a name="Build"></a>Building the Docker Image

-Run `./docker/build_docker.sh` to build the `navv:latest` image.
+Run `./docker/build_docker.sh` to build the `ghcr.io/idaholab/navv:latest` image.
 You can include `--force-rm --no-cache` to build the image from scratch without using any previously cached layers.

 This build process doesn't require any previous building or configuration of the `navv` Python code: it's entirely self-contained.